uzillion/crypto-whale-watcher/README.md

      echo "BOT_TOKEN=<your-bot-token>" >> .env
      echo "CHAT_ID=<main-chat-id>" >> .env
      echo "TEST_CHAT_ID=<test-chat-id>" >> .env
+     echo "DATABASE_URL=$USER@localhost:5432/<db-name>" >> .env
      ```
-6. Run `npm install`, and run the app via `npm start`.
+7. Run `npm install`, and run the app via `npm start`.

+**Notes**:
+* A lot of the major hosting services come preinstalled with PostgreSQL or provide some plugin.
+Therefore the steps for creating and setting up the database may differ.
+For example, [Heroku](https://www.heroku.com/) has an excellend PostgreSQL plugin which upon installation automatically adds the environment variable for the database URL.
-**Note**: On your local machine, the app will be served on port 3000 of localhost.
+* On your local machine, the app will be served on port 3000 of localhost.

 ## Customizing
 The app is made to use certain limits and services that may or may not be suitable for others.
 Therefore it is possible to make changes and customize the app to better suit the developers requirements.
 Please do not send pull requests to the main repository with these changes.